IEEE host events along 2025 are:

 Tutorial 12:

-Amit PANDEY (Amazon), Karthik NATARJAN (Synopsys), Sankaran MENON (Ericsson)
+Amit Pandey (Amazon), Karthik Natarjan (Synopsys), Sankaran Menon (Ericsson)

 Infield Test and Debug provides deeper insights into the system behavior and structural quality while the system is running in mission-mode.
 It provides a non-intrusive method for testing and debug of complex computer systems.
 This is specifically useful in mission-critical applications such as; space applications, ADAS (Advanced Driver Assistance Systems), for various industrial/robotic applications as well as virtually all real-time and data-center/AI applications.
 In this tutorial we will establish the motivation for Infield system Test & Debug, cover the various testing and debug techniques that are available today.
 We will then introduce the Infield system testing and debug mechanisms available for the closed-chassis systems using USB Type-C, PCIe and any other high-speed interfaces.
 We will conclude with results from an Infield system test and Debug used in real-world applications across the various industries.